cloudfoundry/routing-release/README.md

     `$ cf p myapp -d tcp.bosh-lite.com --random-route`

 1. Send a request to your app using the TCP shared domain and the port reserved for your route.

     ```
     $ curl tcp.bosh-lite.com:60073
     OK!
     ```

+ > Note: To curl `tcp.bosh-lite.com`, you could consider adding an entry to `/etc/hosts` `10.244.14.2 tcp.bosh-lite.com`.

 ### TCP Router demo
 For step by step instructions on TCP router demo done at Cloud Foundry Summit